Ryan and Laela with their parents Eddie and Allison and brothers Jalen and Justin.

 RYAN & LAELA BALDOMEROForever Ages: Laela passed away September 2018 at 11; Ryan passed away February 2020 at 15 Home State: Louisiana Diagnosis Date: Ryan – December 2009; Laela – February 2010 Sanfilippo Type: MPS IIIA Parents: Eddie and Allison Siblings: Jalen, Justin, and Keaton

-What it felt like when we learned our chilDREN haD Sanfilippo Syndrome…
+What it felt like when we learned our children have Sanfilippo Syndrome…

 It was devastating to say the least.
 However, it was a long time before we fully processed it, I think.
 Once reality set in, we were full of so much hope and promise for treatment for Ryan and Laela.
 While treatment or cure didn’t come for Ryan and Laela on earth, we still have high hopes for the future of Sanfilippo treatment.

 What our children loved the most was …

 Ryan loved all things sports!
 He would watch any sport so intently, and loved every second.
 He had a funny love for any and all hardback novel-type books.
 He just loved to carry them around with him and show people, even strangers, “a Booook.”
 Can’t forget his love of trampolines!
 Or “jump jump,” as he would say.
 But perhaps the best and most-memorable thing that Ryan loved most was collared shirts.
 Ha!
 He would try to wear several at a time and there was never one he didn’t love.
 Silly boy!